Xiaofei-it/Shelly/README.md

 5. Provides powerful APIs for data flow control and thread scheduling.

 ## Preview

+By the Shelly library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.

 Before the introduction, let's see an example first.